 ALIGNED RESEARCH FOCUS

-As an assistant scientist in the Scientific Protocol Implementation Unit I provide scientific and logistical support in all biomedical research areas.
+As a scientist in the Scientific Protocol Implementation Unit I provide scientific and logistical support in all biomedical research areas.
 Specific personal research interests include – neuroendocrinology, metabolism, and neuroscience.

 Our reproductive and metabolic health depends heavily on interactions that we have with our environment.
 My research has focused on how environmental conditions impair fertility and promote metabolic dysfunction; e.g., obesity and diabetes.
 In addition, I focus on how disruption of metabolic tissue function relates to reproductive dysfunction whereas promotion of metabolic health leads to improved fertility.